abidibo/react-cam-roi/README.md

 This is a react component which lets you draw regions of interest (ROI) over images, manage metadata and import/export everything.

+Metadata are dynamic information that can be attached to the whole image or to each ROI.
+The ROI that can be drawn, and the metadata are controlled through a configuration object.

 ![Screenshot](./react-cam-roi.png)

 It provides one component: `RoiEditor` and one provider: `UiProvider`.
 The editor lets you draw regions of interest over a given image (url).
 Each has dynamic metadata attached (configured via api).